 If routers come with a default ID that also means they come with a preset password.
 This will leave you vulnerable and makes it easier for a hacker to access your home network.
 Use the password tips above and create a new router password.

 There you have it – eight tips to help you secure your home network and avoid becoming the next victim of cybercrime.
-Did you know CIS provides daily tips to help users implement cybersecurity best practices?
-You can get these tips direct to your inbox every day.
+Check out our CIS Controls Telework and Small Office Network Security Guide to ensure your network devices are configured properly.